Bearwallow Falls Trail at Gorges State Park

-Hike to the Upper Bearwallow Falls at Gorges State Park near Cashiers, NC – a half mile, kid-friendly, relatively easy trail to a beautiful, cascading waterfall.
+Hike to Upper Bearwallow Falls at Gorges State Park near Cashiers, NC, a half mile, kid-friendly hike to a beautiful, cascading waterfall.

 The Bearwallow Falls Trail is rather short, spanning just less than a half mile.
 And it’s relatively easy – especially on the outbound hike to the waterfall, which is almost all downhill.

-But in its short span, the trail meanders through some exceptionally beautiful forest, especially in summertime months, when rhododendron explode into bloom.
-And the hike’s main attraction, Upper Bearwallow Falls, is a beautiful sight: the Bearwallow River slides down an angled, lofty rock outcrop in a forest of hemlock, pine and leafy deciduous trees.
+But along its short distance, the trail meanders through some exceptionally beautiful forest, especially in summertime months, when scores of rhododendron burst into bloom.
+And the hike’s main attraction, Upper Bearwallow Falls, is a beautiful sight: a tumbling river slides down an angled rock outcrop in a forest of hemlock, pine, and leafy deciduous trees.
 It’s an all-around great hike for families with kids, or visitors to Gorges State Park looking to spot a beautiful waterfall without a lengthy hike.

-Gorges State Park is one of North Carolina’s newest state parks.
-It’s located near Cashiers, NC, just 45 miles south of Asheville, and near the popular summertime lake destination, Lake Toxaway.
-Gorges is home to the ultra-popular Rainbow Falls Trail, a 3.9 miler that hikes to three stunning waterfalls on the Horsepasture River.
-If you’re visiting Gorges State Park and you’re up for a longer hike, don’t miss Rainbow Falls: it’s a truly exceptional hike to one of the most beautiful waterfalls in North Carolina.
+Gorges State Park is one of North Carolina’s newest state parks, located near Cashiers, NC, just 45 miles south of Asheville, and near Lake Toxaway, a popular summertime lake destination.
+Gorges is home to the ultra-popular Rainbow Falls Trail, a 3.9-mile adventure that hikes to three stunning waterfalls on the Horsepasture River.
+If you’re visiting Gorges State Park and you’re up for a longer hike, don’t miss Rainbow Falls: it’s a truly excellent hike to one of the most beautiful waterfalls in North Carolina.

-The Bearwallow Falls Trail departs from a signed trailhead near a newly constructed picnic pavilion at Gorges State Park (view maps and driving directions), trailing east.
+The adventure departs from a signed trailhead near a newly constructed picnic pavilion at Gorges State Park (view maps and driving directions), trailing East.
 (There’s another trail that departs from this same picnic area with a similar name.
-The Bearwallow Valley Trail departs west, hiking to an overlook and connecting to the Gorges State Park office and visitors center.)
+The Bearwallow Valley Trail travels west, hiking to an overlook and connecting to the Gorges State Park office and visitors center.)
 The trail follows blue diamond trail blazes on a well-worn, easy-to-follow trail.

-The trail quickly crosses a paved park road before diving into a forest of gnarly-branched mountain laurel, young pine and deciduous trees.
-It’s a nearly continuous downhill trek to Upper Bearwallow Falls, and the trail begins a series of switchbacks as it descends elevation.
+The trail quickly crosses a paved park road before diving into a forest of gnarly-branched mountain laurel, young pine, and deciduous trees.
+It’s a nearly continuous downhill trek to the waterfall, and the trail begins a series of switchbacks as it descends elevation.
 The rush of falling water becomes audible as the trail meanders through the forest, passing a bench at just under .1 mile.

-Departing the waterfall, the hike doubles back on its outbound route, retracing the Bearwallow Falls Trail uphill to the trailhead.
-The hike reaches the trailhead at just under .5 mile, completing the hike.
+The hike departs the waterfall and doubles back on its outbound route, retracing the Bearwallow Falls Trail uphill to the trailhead.
+The hike reaches the trailhead at just under .5 mile, completing the adventure.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.